llucifer97/Data-Store/README.md

 ### Implementation

 Used reast api to talk to backend written in Nodejs ,after every request ,the information is validated and based on that appproprite response is made and every edge-case is taken care off.
-Server was built using Express.js and API testing was done using Postman
+Server was built using Express.js and API testing was done using Postman.
+Singleton design pattern have been used for data models

 ### Tools/Libraries